 Evidence of Practice

 The evidence must be relevant to the category or class you’re applying to join.
-For example, an applicant applying to become a Registered Practical Nurse must provide evidence of practising as an RPN within three years of the College issuing a certificate of registration.
+For example, an applicant applying to become a Registered Practical Nurse must provide evidence of practising as an RPN within three years of the CNO issuing a certificate of registration.

 What is Nursing Practice?